Women For Decency mobilizes women to protect families and communities by promoting these organizations.

 History and Current Efforts of Women For Decency

-In 1999, Women for Decency has sought to educate and mobilize women to protect families and communities from the pitfalls of pornography.
+In 1999, Women for Decency was founded to educate and mobilize women to protect families and communities from the pitfalls of pornography.
 Since 1999, The organization has evolved in a variety of ways, and many organizations have developed through WFD that now focus on different aspects of our mission.